normanjaeckel/openslides-meta-proof-of-concept/permission/README.md

 submitter so the caller can retrieve `asManager` or `asSubmitter` or `notAllowed` in this case.

+**MeetingMenuEntry**: Name of a menu entry like `agenda`, `motions` or `settings`.

+**OrganizationMenuEntry**: Name a menu entry on the organization view like `committees`, `accounts` or `files`

 **Data**: A map of all cached data the requesting component has access to.
 The implementation should accept a pointer or reference, so we do not have to copy the whole database for each call.

+**AccessRecord**: Describes who can see this corresponding field.

+The attribute `type` has one of the following values:
+  - `nobody` : Nobody can see this field, not even the superuser.
+  - `authenticated` : All authenticated users (with login) can see this field.
+  - `all` : All user can see this field, even anonymous users.
+  - `levelAndGroups` : The `levelAndGroups` attribute is evaluated.

+The attribute `levelAndGroups` is a structure with three attributes.
+Users who fulfill one of them can see the field.

+  - `organizationManagementLevel` : One single value.
+If this is not empty, users with this organization management level or higher can see the field.
+  - `committeeManagementLevel` : Map of values for some committee ids For every given committee, users with this level or higher can see the field.
+  - `groups` : Set of group ids.
+Users in this group can see the field.
+  - `userIds` : Some special cases for motion submitters, personal notes and email addresses.
+TODO

 ## Interfaces